nf-core/eager/docs/usage.md

 ```

 Because nuclear contamination estimates can only be provided for males, it is
-possible that we will need to get mitchondrial DNA contamination estimates for
+possible that we will need to get mitochondrial DNA contamination estimates for
 any females in our dataset.
 This cannot be done within nf-core/eager (v2.2.0)
 and we will need to do this manually at a later time.
 However, mtDNA
 contamination estimates have been shown to only be reliable for nuclear